Pretlei/pretpad/Firmware/readme.md

 ![pretpad](https://imgur.com/gallery/pretpad-keyboard-layout-nr0SThe)

 A macropad for personal use.
-Keys opens browser, puts laptop to sleep, pause/play song, and skips song on Spotify.
+Keys skip song, pause/play, puts laptop to sleep, and opens browser.
 Rotary encoder controls volume and its switch mutes all audio.
 OLED Screen displays the name of the current song and pause/play icon.
 Also, two LEDs are situated at the bottom.

 * Keyboard Maintainer: [Presley](https://github.com/Pretlei)
 * Hardware Supported: Seeed XIAO RP2040 Microcontroller PCB